-Heritage Breed Benefits
+Heritage Breed Pigs Benefits

 Heritage breeds have the same characteristics as their ancestors.
 They thrive and produce the best meat only on pasture and foraging.
 Their unusually lean and luscious meat is altered when treated as a confined hybrid breed.
-The micro-marbleing of their meat make it self-basting and uniquely flavored.
+The micro-marbleing of their meat makes it self-basting and uniquely flavored.

 One of the things I like best about heritage breeds of pigs is their adaptability to any environment.
 They are equally adept at handling cold or hot climates.
 Their life expectancy ranges from 12-20 years.
 Their lifestyle, genetic disposition, and environment are contributing factors to the range.

-Other recommended Heritage Breeds of Pigs
+Other Recommended Heritage Pig Breeds

 The coloring of the Berkshires allows them to avoid sunburn better than other light colored breeds.
 They are hardy and do well in climates with colder winters if provided proper shelter.
-They are from Berkshire County, UK and have been around for over 700 years.
+They are from Berkshire County, UK, and have been around for over 700 years.

 The Berkshire is a friendly, curious, hardy breed of pig.
-They are often chosen for farm life because of the adaptability to different environments.
+They are often chosen for farm life because of their adaptability to different environments.
 They will thrive on pasture supplemented by feed.
 They’re not known as foragers but all heritage breeds of pigs will root for food.

 The Berkshire is a slow grower which means commercial feedlots don’t want it.
 They are known for the deliciousness of their meat which means farmers and homesteaders enjoy them.
 When mature, the boar averages 600 pounds while the sow weighs in around 400 pounds on average